KVEA: Foundation

-On November 14, 1962, the Federal Communications Commission granted Kaiser Broadcasting, a division of Kaiser Industries, a construction permit for a new channel 52 television station to be licensed to Corona.
+On November 14, 1962, the Federal Communications Commission (FCC) granted Kaiser Broadcasting, a division of Kaiser Industries, a construction permit for a new channel 52 television station to be licensed to Corona.
 The station, named KICB before construction, signed on as KMTW from studios and a transmitter on Mount Wilson on June 29, 1966.

 Kaiser had developed a chain of independent television stations in large cities that generally lacked independent stations at the outset.
 The Kaiser independents in such cities as Detroit (WKBD-TV), Philadelphia (WKBS-TV), and Cleveland (WKBF-TV), for instance, were typically the first or second such non-network outlets in operation.
 Los Angeles presented a very different market with three network stations, four VHF independents already operating, and (with KMTW activated) four UHF stations.
 Kaiser knew it would need a different approach.
 Before signing on, it took an option on the Phonevision subscription television system developed by Zenith Electronics and licensed by Teco, gaining the right to use it in the Los Angeles market.
 However, Phonevision's ability to be used nationally and legal cases over subscription television in California had left the system unapproved by the time channel 52 started broadcasting.
 Instead, KMTW subsisted on public service films, travelogues, and other cheap fare.

 On February 20, 1968, KMTW became KBSC-TV, representing its ownership (Kaiser Broadcasting) and region (Southern California).
 The Phonevision agreement expired in 1970, and the FCC gave approval the next year for Kaiser to begin using studios at 5746 Sunset Boulevard—Metromedia Square, home to KTTV.

 The gulf between KBSC-TV and its sister stations grew wider.
 In August 1972, Kaiser transferred the licenses for five of its stations to a partnership with Field Communications, of which it would own 77.5 percent.
 KBSC-TV was held out of the joint venture because it was scheduled to be sold.
 Two months later, Kaiser announced it would seek to sell the station to the Pay Television Corporation in a transaction filed with the FCC in February 1973.
 The largest owner of Pay Television Corporation was Jean Marieanne McDonald.
 The application remained pending at the FCC for nearly two years; ultimately, the company opted to franchise its technology and not be a station owner, resulting in the purchase being canceled in February 1975.